seng438-winter-2022/seng438-a2-3010-manp/Assignment2-ReportTemplate.md

 # 1 Introduction

 In this lab, our goal was to test the 5 methods in the Range class and 5 methods in the Data Utilities class.
 It is a black box testing for both classes since we don’t know the actual code implementation.
 In order to perform a comprehensive testing for these methods, we followed the equivalence class technique and boundary value analysis technique.
-The test method we chose for the Range class is Equals, toString, Contains, GetLengthTesting and GetLowerBoundTest.The ones we chose for DataUtilities class is GetCumulativePercentages, createNumberArray2D, createNumberArray, calculateColumnTotal and calculateRowTotal.
+The test method we chose for the Range class is Equals, toString, Contains, GetLength and GetLowerBound.The ones we chose for DataUtilities class is GetCumulativePercentages, createNumberArray2D, createNumberArray, calculateColumnTotal and calculateRowTotal.

 # 2 Detailed description of unit test strategy
 In this lab, We followed Equivalence class testing and Boundary testing for the 5 methods of the Range Class as well as for the Data Utilities Class.